gloriaconcepto/TypeScript-Getting-Started/README.md

-# Project Name: A SIMPLY MULTI MATH GAME
+# Project Name: A MULTI MATH GAME

 ## Description:
 A simple project that get one hands dirty,and help build the basic concept